cblweb/infinite-scroll-with-isinviewport/README.md

 The example uses masonry for beautiful showcase, it is not necessary.

 ## How it Work
-Firstly, we need to listen the a scroll event of $(window), by detect the .loadmore element is or is not in-viewport to decide do or not do the load more action.
-Then we need to check it is during loading or not to prevent more then one load more action to be called.
+Firstly, we need to listen the scroll event of $(window), by detect the .loadmore element is or is not in-viewport to decide do or not do the *load more action*.
+Then we need to check it is during loading or not to prevent more then one *load more action* to be called.
+Finally, call your loadMore function.
+I would suggest you can save the *load more ajax link*, *the page number* and *the max page number* all in the .loadmore element by data attribute like the demo shown.

 ```javascript
 $container = $('#item-list');